tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 * Use the .value function to pass ether from one function to another in Solidity, and explain the difference between `.value`, `.call.value`, `.send`, and `.transfer`.

-* Create an ERC721 token that leverages the auction contracts in an internal mapping structure to create "Auctionable non-fungible Martian land tokens.
+* Create an ERC721 token that leverages the auction contracts in an internal mapping structure to create Auctionable non-fungible Martian land tokens.

 * Create a landing page that points to the Martian Land ERC721 dApp.